Information and Media Technology

 Network access is available in the libraries in the Azusa Campuses via ethernet, but the student must own their own ethernet card and cable.

 Graduate students can purchase the required network equipment from the IMT Computer Store which is located on West Campus in the Heritage Court.
 The IMT Computer Store staff will be able to configure the equipment for the “All Access” wireless network.

-Graduate students that already have network equipment that conforms to the 802.11b (Wi-Fi) standard can bring their computer to the IMT Computer Store on West Campus or the IMT Support Desk located on East Campus.
-For directions to both locations, contact the IMT Support Desk at 626-815-5050 or firstname.lastname@example.org.
+Graduate students that already have network equipment that conforms to the 802.11b (Wi-Fi) standard can bring their computer to the IMT Computer Store on West Campus or the IMT Support Center located on East Campus.
+For directions to both locations, contact the IMT Support Center at (626) 815-5050 or firstname.lastname@example.org.